stburke-cmu/burke-samantha-portfolio/final_project_SamanthaBurke.md

 # Energy Around The World
+I plan to illustrate the current trends in energy production and consumption.

 ## Outline
  1. Intro:  What does the public think about energy production?
     * Which sources do they support?